DISLMcGill/P4/multiple_flow_monitor/readME.md

 vagrant up
 ```
    *Note* : The time for this step depends on your computer and Internet speed.
 On a 2015 MacBook Pro with a 50 Mbps download speed, it took approximately 20 minutes.
 Ensure a stable Internet connection throughout the process.

+5. Once the VM is setup, it already contains the tutorials repo.
+Then clone this repository and place it under tutorials/tree/master/exercises.

 ### Option2: Setup on Your Local Machine